lolmanQ/lolmanQ/README.md

 - Team size: 4 (2 programmers, 1 game designer, 1 artist)
 - My role: Lead programmer

-Imagine you take the level cause and effect from Titanfall 2, and you make a parkour system based on ghost runner and other movement games and boom you have this game
+Imagine you take the level cause and effect from Titanfall 2, and you make a parkour system based on ghost runner and other movement games, and boom you have this game
 [itch.io](https://lolmanq.itch.io/dual-time)

 I served as lead programmer.
 One of my many responsibilities was the movement